xuchen66/sphinx-emdocs/source/serialEM-note-install-and-calib.rst

 #.
 Usually, people use the lowest M mag for Low Dose View beam and with large defocus offset such as -200 or -300 mirons.
 You need to the calibrate High-Defocus Mag for this View mag.
 This will make stage shifts still good for such large defocus, as they are interpolated with defocus offset.

 ..
 Note::

-   Waffle grating grid is good and handy for pixel size calibration, but it is not ideal for Image Shift and Stage Shift calibrations, as the waffle pattern might screw up the correlation in the calibration procedures.
+   1. Waffle grating grid is good and handy for pixel size calibration, but it is not ideal for Image Shift and Stage Shift calibrations, as the waffle pattern might screw up the correlation in the calibration procedures.
 I found the normal Quantifoil grid with some 10nm Au particles absorbed onto can be very good for normal calibration purpose.
 I glow discharge a Quantifoil grid and add 1 *ul* deca-gold solution on the grid and let it dry.
+   #.
+Most of SerialEM actions are cross-correlation based including calibration.
+Therefore, a clean and recent preparation of camera gain reference file is desired, because it will help to have less screw-up due to fixed noise pattern dominating the cross-correlation.